Macuyiko/fodina-experiments/README.md

 fodina-experiments
 ==================

 Experimental setup code for performing the experiments in the paper "Fodina: a Robust and Flexible Heuristic Process Discovery Technique".
-See: http://www.processmining.be/fodina
+See: http://www.processmining.be/fodina (currently unavailable until finalization of revision).

 This code has been uploaded here mainly for research integrity reasons (allowing peers to validate our work).
-However, many parts should prove useful for researchers willing to perform experiments with ProM 6 or ProM 5 miners.
+However, many parts should prove useful for those willing to perform experiments with ProM 6 or ProM 5 miners.

 I would appreciate a heads up at seppe.vandenbroucke@kuleuven.be if you were able to (re)use any parts.